filecoin-project/filecoin-docs/content/en/about/assets/wrapped-filecoin/index.md

 Wrapped FIL is available in the following networks:

-- Ethereum (renFIL, wFIL)
+- Ethereum (wFIL)
-- Binance Smart Chain (renFIL, BFIL)
+- Binance Smart Chain (BFIL)
-- Fantom (renFIL)
-- Polygon (renFIL)
-- Avalanche (renFIL)
-- Solana (renFIL)
-- Arbitrum (renFIL)
 - Celo (wFIL)
 - STACKS (coming soon wFIL)
 - KADENA (coming soon wFIL)

 ## Custodial or non-custodial wrapping solution

-- **Non-custodial designs** (renFIL, vFIL) are governed only by on-chain, immutable smart contracts.
+- **Non-custodial designs** (vFIL) are governed only by on-chain, immutable smart contracts.
 No single or collective entity has a master key that could force trades, transactions, or other operations to follow one direction or the other.
 - **Custodial designs** (wFIL, BFIL, eFIL, HFIL) are managed by a single third party.
 Centralized services always have a counter-party risk from their operator but could provide other advantages like insurance, guaranteed backing and support.

 ## How to wrap FIL